systemcarl/weblog/articles/about-me.md

 ### <a id='thanks-&-follow'></a>Better to Talk to Than Nobody
 If you're here, I hope you found something interesting.
-I appreciate all the support that has gotten me here, and I look forward to sharing more in the future.
+I appreciate all the support that has gotten me here[^ren], and I look forward to sharing more in the future.
 Currently, all of my work is available via my [GitHub profile].
 If you have any questions, comments, or suggestions, please feel free to